Ackos95/BSEP-SIIT-18-SIEM-Agent/README.md

 Python application for `SIEM` agent which should run on monitored machines.

-App starts watching folders which are configured to be watched through `agent-config.json` file (inside `watch-directories` array), and each file modification is captured and handled.
+App starts watching folders which are configured to be watched through config file pulled from siem-core file (inside `watch-directories` array), and each file modification is captured and handled.
 Log file is initially filtered through `regex match` with pattern from configuration (`filter` key) and then, lines which passed check are being pulled through `SysLogParser` to get an valid object representation